 There may be some potential for limited development to be accessed off Spout Lane and not extending northwards past a line drawn between the north east corner of Cooks Close and the front of Egypt Farmhouse.
 In order to mitigate against any potentially harmful landscape impacts from development of this site, appropriate boundary treatment is key.
-This should include stone walling and extensive tree planting would be required.
-Scale, design and use of local building styles is also important.
+This should include atoms welling and extensive tree planting would be required.
+Scale design and use of landscape.